energywave/multinotify/.github/README.md

 ![GitHub all releases](https://img.shields.io/github/downloads/energywave/multinotify/total)
 ![GitHub commit activity](https://img.shields.io/github/commit-activity/y/energywave/multinotify)
 # Multinotify by [@energywave](https://github.com/energywave) <!-- omit in toc -->
 This is a service that use nearly all notify services of **Home Assistant** to give you one consistent interface to use in all your automations and powercharges your notifications at the next level with the maximum ease of use possible.
+Advanced features are easy to use here :)

-Multinotify can do it's magic using:
+## Services that multinotify can use:
 - [**Alexa**](https://github.com/custom-components/alexa_media_player) (pause music, set desired volume then set previous volume level and resume your music)
 - [**Google Home**](https://www.home-assistant.io/integrations/tts/) (set desired volume then set previous volume level **TODO**)
 - Other [**TTS**](https://www.home-assistant.io/integrations/tts/) (to be tested)